 Though they appear to be stiff competitors, especially UPS vs. FedEx, each has a different specialty.

 USPS specializes in small packages, generally under 20 pounds (ones that will fit in a mailbox, unsurprisingly!).
-This is an affordable way to ship items like books, apparel, and cosmetics.
+USPS is an affordable way to ship items like books, apparel, and cosmetics.
 Insurance is also available for individually shipped packages.

 Despite the maxim that “neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds,” USPS had a reputation for being somewhat unreliable; however, the reliability and on-time delivery has improved steadily over the years (COVID-pandemic notwithstanding).
 So, for this reason, many small businesses rely on USPS to ship small packages.

-Businesses can also get volume discounts by using shipping software or going through a third-party logistics (3PL) company.
+Businesses can also get volume discounts by using shipping software or through a third-party logistics (3PL) company.

 With Priority Mail, if you can get the item(s) into a USPS flat rate box, you can ship packages of any weight to any domestic location for one price.
-If your items are small, you can usually save money through Priority Mail.
+So if your items are small, you can usually save money through Priority Mail.
 USPS also offers free insurance up to $50 on packages.

 USPS offers cheap shipping rates on very light packages (under 13 ounces).
 And since the USPS has exclusive access to every mailbox in the country, it is a good choice for shipping to residences or PO boxes.